Assessing Trust in The Afghan Peace Deal

 The land deed office for Nangarhar Province – some of these documents are hundreds of years old

-American Green Berets Gunned Down during a KLE Meeting in Sherzad District; What’s Going On There?
+American Green Berets Gunned Down in Sherzad District; What’s Going On?

-I just re-posted two stories about doing Key Leadership Engagement (KLE) in the Sherzad district of Nangarhar Province, Afghanistan.
-Yesterday, two Green Berets were killed and six wounded while (reportedly) conducting a key KLE in Sherzad district.
-This is disturbing on several levels.
+Yesterday, two Green Berets were killed and six were wounded while (reportedly) conducting a Key Leader Engagement (KLE) meeting in Sherzad district.
+This isn’t reassuring on several levels.

-First, it appears the dead and wounded (including the Afghan SF troops with the Americans) came at the hands of Afghan National Army soldiers.
+First, it appears the dead and wounded (including the Afghan SF troops with the Americans) were at the hands of Afghan National Army soldiers.
 From the article linked above:

 Additionally, at least six more American troops were also wounded.
 The high number of casualties (17 as of this reporting) is attributed to the ODA/Afghan combined force coming under fire from a DShK, a Russian designed heavy machine gun which fires a 12.7mm bullet.
 The wounded have been evacuated to the appropriate field hospitals.